Annual Event Awards

 UTSNZ Overall National Tertiary Champion

-Is awarded to the university with the greatest combined points total of the UTSNZ sanctioned national sporting events and championships.
-All UTSNZ events in each calendar year count towards the Overall University Champion for that year.
+Awarded to the university with the greatest combined championship points total of each calendar year.
 The announcement and presentation of 'the Shield' to the UTSNZ Overall University Champion is made at last calendar event of the year.

 Shield fast facts: